Label

 -

-On the Home tab, in the Label group, select Insert > Insert.
+Select Home tab > Label group > Insert > Insert.
 The Label Definition dialog opens, listing the available label definitions.

 -